- Have you dreamt of hiring a virtual assistant (VA)?

 Well, there comes a time where your small business hits a turning point… where you MUST grow your team or you keep it small.

-The GOOD NEWS in 2018, is that’s it’s never been easier to build your team without massively growing your payroll.
+The GOOD NEWS is that’s it’s never been easier to build your team without massively growing your payroll.

 You see, a virtual assistant is NOT a 40-hour a week employee.